Sohaib1424/Support-Vector-Machine-from-scratch/README.md

 # Linear Regression from scratch

 In this repository you can find SVM clissifier written in numpy from scratch with some theory explanation and methamatical background connected to this subject.
-SVM offers very high accuracy compared to other classifiers such as logistic regression, and decision trees.
+SVM offers very high accuracy classifications compared to other classifiers such as logistic regression, and decision trees.

 <img src="svm.PNG" alt="drawing" width="500px"/>